johnb432/Zeus-Additions/README.md

 * **Enable TFAR missing addon hint:** If enabled, it will hint if TFAR is missing.
 * **Enable JIP features:** If enabled, it will add JIP functionality to the server, if the player is a curator.
 * **Enable Mission Object Counter:** This will only work if the player is a curator.
 If enabled, it will count what you have placed down as a curator.
 If disabled, it will remove the counter, but not reset it.

+<h2>How to - Spawn Ammo Resupply</h2>

+* Select initial option in the first window.
+If you cancel in the first window, it will not open up the second one.
+* In the second window, select a category (magazinewell) of magazines you want to look at.
+It will then list all of the magazines in that category.
+    * Double click a magazine to add to the other column (works in both directions).
+    * Select one or multiple (for multiple use shift) magazine and use the arrow button.
+    * Use the other arrow button to remove your choice of magazines from the "selected" list.
+Trash can removes all.
+    * You can add as many magazines from different categories as you want.
+* In the "selected" window, you can select one, multiple or no items and change how many there are using the "+" and "-" buttons:
+    * "Shift" modifies the amount by 5.
+    * "Control" modifies the amount by 10.
+    * "Control" + "shift" modifies the amount by 50.
+* When you press ok, it will spawn the magazines.

 <h2>CREDITS</h2>